nidiacristina/dotfiles/README.md

 * [Pyflakes](https://pypi.python.org/pypi/pyflakes) is needed to identify
   warnings and errors in Python code.

+## Setup

+* Jedi needs a one time configuration from within Emacs before it can be used:

+   `M-x jedi:install-server`

 # Todo
 A number of things have yet to be consolidated and tested, including: